-mspect an scalants, a minimum of every six months.
-Wake safe to check the foor and all four sides of the recreation vehicle including al moldings, doors, vents and exterior attachments.
-A quick walk around the recreation vehicle before leaving may help prevent potential problems during trips and vacations. П Have the sealant replaced if you notice any cracks, peeling, voids, gaps, breaks,
+Inspect all sealants, a minimum of every six months.
+Make sure to check the roof and all four sides of the recreation vehicle including al moldings, doors, vents and exterior attachments.
+A quick walk around the recreation vehicle before leaving may help prevent potential problems during trips and vacations.